 For the most updated course listing, course descriptions, and degree requirements, please visit the Registrar.

 MA: Rolling through April 15th.

 To apply for the program, you need to submit:

-- Graduate Record Exam (GRE) general test is required.
-Our ETS institution code is 3092 (please note: this institution code only applies to GRE scores).
+Graduate Record Exam (GRE) general test is required.
+Our GRE institution code is 3092 (please note: this institution code only applies to GRE scores).

 International applicants: For additional requirements for international applicants (non-U.S. citizens or non-permanent residents), minimum TOEFL, IELTS, or PTE scores, and important information regarding visas.
 If you are submitting TOEFL scores, please note that our TOEFL institution code is 3261.

 For a more comprehensive description of application requirements, please visit Frequently Asked Questions.

 Generous scholarships and financial aid are available; for more information please visit Financial Aid.